tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

 ADV →
 ```

 At this point we can make a little "inner REPL" for the game itself, and take a stroll around our map.
-We'll just add a little loop to the `main` command ...
+We will add a `main` command to our script, which will be run after `init` when we run the script.

 ```
 main :
     global state
-    get linesToProcess from File "examples/locations.rsc", list
-    state = state with locations::slurpLocations(linesToProcess), playerLocation::linesToProcess[0]
     post "\n" + describe(state[playerLocation], state) + "\n"
     loop :
         get userInput from Input "What now? "